javaarchive/jellysing/README.md

 # Jellysing
-just another karaoke, but with a tad bit of machine learning
+just another karaoke app, but with a tad bit of machine learning